HaxeBeluga/beluga/doc/beluga/modules/mail/README.md

 public function getSentMails() : Array<MailModel>;
 ```

-This method returns the list of the mails sned by the current logged user (which can be empty of course).
+This method returns the list of the mails sent by the current logged user (which can be empty of course).

 ```Haxe
 public function getMail(id : Int) : MailModel;